ltlfuzzer/LTL-Fuzzer/README.md

 ## Other Contributors

 We use [AFLGo](https://github.com/aflgo/aflgo) as one component to direct fuzzing towards a particular program location.
-Thanks for AFLGo's developers.
+Thanks to AFLGo's developers.
 We also welcome other contributors to improve and extend LTL-Fuzzer.

 # License